 - Website: https://1password.com/

-1Password has been recommended by dozens of publications such as Fast Company, The Wirecutter, Wired, and TrustPilot.
+1Password is recommended by dozens of publications such as Fast Company, The Wirecutter, Wired, and TrustPilot.
 It is one of the easiest to use password manager apps on the market.
 The interface is minimal and doesn’t overwhelm you with a thousand options.

 This app offers dozens of features to help you keep all your online accounts safe and secure such as monitoring for compromised logins and sites that support 2FA.
 It offers standalone apps for Mac, iOS, Windows, Android, Linux, and Chrome OS.